Actindo-AG/Documentation/DataHub/Integration/07_ManageVariantSets.md

     > [Info] If the changes are not yet displayed in the list of variant sets, click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the top right corner to update the list of variant sets.

-[comment]: <> (I have to refresh the list to apply the changes -> FETA-21)

 ## Remove an attribute from the variant set

 You can remove defining and changeable attributes from the variant set.
-Note that at least one defining attribute must be assigned.
-However, you can remove all of the changeable attributes.
+Note that defining attributes can only be removed, if no product or offer has already been created using the variant set.
+Besides, at least one defining attribute must always be assigned.
+You can remove all of the changeable attributes though.

-[comment]: <> (Bug reported -> BUG-141)

 #### Prerequisites